- What are eating disorders?

 An Eating Disorder Specialist Explains How Trauma Creates Food Disorders

-As an eating disorder and trauma therapist, Ashley McHan sees patients with an array of issues with food.
-VICE speaks to her about our unhealthy relationship to food, how it contributes to disordered eating and the underlying causes, similarities and differences of various eating disorders.
+As an eating disorder and trauma therapist, Ashley McHan sees patients with an array of food issues.
+VICE speaks to her about our unhealthy relationship with food, how it contributes to disordered eating, and the underlying causes, similarities, and differences of various eating disorders.

 Mental Health Minute: